neomaxzero/blog/src/posts/2021/how-i-ll-write-notes.md

 And I think the most important learning:
 **- I'll share more.
 Talking about what you learn and how you interpret things helps me immesively.**

+## A fleeting post

+This post is the proof I'm writing a long fleeting note.
+The more filters I applied, the more I'll worry about all the mistakes: grammar horrors, semantic errors, contradictions and judgements that this post might cause to my persona.
+It is good to have filters, thinking in public can be scary.
+Writing things that might harm your career or your reputation are scary things.
+Today I can make public my fleeting post and it's ok.
+This post have achieved it's goal: It helped me think.

+I'm embracing my lack of popularity: [Low Profile vs High Profile](https://blog.m4x.io/2021/low-profile-high-profile/)

 ## Conclusion